TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. Duties and responsibilities: The board shall annually, at an open meeting, review the duties and responsibilities of each committee and subsequently provide each committee with written objectives to satisfy within the following year.

-D. Except as otherwise provided in the board’s rules:
+D. Except as otherwise provided in the board’s statute or rules membership is conditioned on the following:

-(2) The board may reappoint currently serving committee members to serve additional terms.
+(2) The board may reappoint committee members to serve additional terms.

-(3) An individual’s service on a committee is voluntary, and the individual may resign from the committee at any time upon written notification to the executive director.
+(3) Service on a committee is voluntary, and the member may resign from the committee at any time upon written notification to the executive director.

-(4) Advisory committee members may be reimbursed as provided in the per diem and Mileage Act, provided that mileage may only be paid when there is a total of 60 miles or more traveled.
+(4) Advisory committee members may be reimbursed as provided in the per diem and Mileage Act at the approval of the director.

 (5) Termination of membership: